-Assessment Schedules for Year 12 will be completed and distributed to each student by the Deputy Principal at the start of the course, Assessment Policies to be placed on the school's website.
+Assessment Schedules for Year 12 will be completed and distributed to each student by the Deputy Principal at the start of the course.
+Assessment Policies to be placed on the school's website.
 This will ensure students are aware of their assessment requirements in each course.
-A copy of this booklet will also be forwarded to the P&C Executive.